Step 7: Using variables

 - Reload the page and use the

-button to see the correct answer.
-You will see that the calculations in themarks
+Reveal answersbutton to see the correct answer.
+You will see that the calculations in themarksandadvicefields are calculated. - Try the

-button.
+Try another question like this onebutton.
 It won't do anything yet, because we are not using randomisation yet.

 You can also find the exam in the online demo.